-Building rapport in health and social care is crucial.
+Building rapport in health and social care is important.
 It helps create trust, ease communication, and improve care outcomes.
 Here’s how you can build rapport effectively.

 Rapport is a harmonious relationship.
 It involves mutual understanding and respect.
 In health and social care, it’s about making clients feel valued and understood.